 The bright orange color that you see throughout Red Rock Canyon comes from iron oxide that has accumulated here over centuries.
 On a bright sunny day, this landscape makes for a spectacular photo background.

-Best Red Rock Canyon hikes
+Best Red Rock Canyon hikes: a complete overview

 The 13-mile one-way scenic drive cutting through Red Rock Canyon allows visitors to see all of the area’s natural wonders.
 Many Red Rock Canyon hikes start along the loop, and it’s almost impossible to miss them, because they are well marked.